joshwalawender/KeckODL/README.md

 #### BlindAlign

 The `keckODL.alignment.BlindAlign` object specifies a "blind" alignment.
-This accepts only one argument: `slew` which, if True (the default) means to slew the telescope to the target and perform no additional alignment steps.
+A BlindAlign will slew the telescope to the target and perform no additional alignment steps.

-If the `slew` value is False, this is an explicit request to avoid slewing the telescope at all.
-This would be used if the observer wants to preserve the alignment from the previous OB.
+A similar, but distinct alignment strategy would be a `None` object (instead of some instance of an `Alignment`) which means do not slew the telescope.
+It is meant to indicate that the telescope should not be moved because it is already aligned.
+One would use this, for example, for a second OB on the same mask with different instrument or detector configurations because the mask was aligned in the previous OB.

 #### GuiderAlign